gyyu/gyyu.github.io/about.md

 comments: true
 ---

-### whoami Grace Yu
+### Grace Yu

-- Junior studying computer science at Carnegie Mellon University
-- Minoring in mathematical sciences || machine learning
-- Involved with functional programming, debate, D Flat Singers, and other funneries
-- Hopefully out to do good in this world
+A junior studying computer science at Carnegie Mellon University, minoring in mathematical sciences and machine learning.
+Involved with functional programming, debate, D Flat Singers, and other funneries.
+Hopefully out to do good in this world.

 ### Interests